lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

           has a registered Object Identifier (OID) for use within an ASN.1 AlgorithmIdentifier.

+**APPLICATION BACKWARDS COMPATIBILITY**:
-**Application Backwards Compatibility**: The usual definition of backwards compatibility, meaning whether an upgraded and non-upgraded application can successfully establish communication.
+ A property indicating whether an upgraded and non-upgraded application can successfully establish communication.

 **COMBINER**:
   A combiner specifies how multiple shared secret keys are combined into a single shared secret key.

-**COMPOSITE CRYPTOGRAPHIC ELEMENT**: {{RFC9794}} defines composites as: A
+**COMPOSITE CRYPTOGRAPHIC ELEMENT**: {{RFC9794}} defines composites as:
-          cryptographic element that
-          incorporates multiple component cryptographic elements of the same type in a multi-algorithm scheme.
+    A cryptographic element that incorporates multiple component cryptographic elements of the same type for use in a multi-algorithm scheme, such that the resulting composite cryptographic element is exposed as a singular interface of the same type as the component cryptographic elements.

-**COMPONENT / PRIMITIVE**:
-  The words "component" or "primitive" are used interchangeably to refer to a cryptographic algorithm that is used internally within a composite algorithm.
     For example this could be an asymmetric algorithm such as "ML-KEM-768" or "RSA-OAEP".

 **DER:**
   Distinguished Encoding Rules as defined in [X.690].